 2.356 Pigment Volume Concentration ― Ratio of the volume of the pigments in a product to the corresponding total volume of the non-volatile matter.

 2.357 Pin-Holding ― The formation of minute holes in film during application and drying.
-Sometimes due to air, gas bubbles or contaminants which in wet film burst, forming small craters that fail to flow out before the film has set ( see also ‘blistering’ and ‘bubbling’ ).
+Sometimes due to air, gas bubbles or contaminants which in wet film burst, forming small craters that fail to flow out before the film has set ( see ‘blistering’ and ‘bubbling’ .

 2.358 Pinholes – Tiny holes that appear in a dried paint film. (see ‘pin-holding’)